 Now is a great time to look for a new job.
-The U.S. unemployment rate is at a 50 year low.
+Demand for talent is at an all time high.
 Couple this with bullish health technology industry growth projections, and it points to accelerating talent scarcity for companies.
 This reality creates a challenge for companies looking for talent but offers an opportunity for job seekers.
 There has never been a better season to create your job search strategy than now!

 This is the third blog in our Talencio’s Complete Guide to the Job Search series.
 Previously we shared the importance of leveraging your skills and talent and identifying what you are looking for.
 In this blog, we will focus on cultivating your best job search strategy.
 Whether you are an executive or new professional, you will find valuable best practices to aid in your job search, evaluate your current job, or prepare for an upcoming search.